Ontario, California: 1900s

+2000s

+The University of La Verne opened a law-focused campus in Ontario in 2001.

+In 2008, the Ontario Community Events Center opened.
+It hosts a number of professional minor-league indoor sports teams.
+Also that year, West Coast University opened a campus in the city.

+The headquarters of the Southern Baptist Convention's Gateway Seminary moved to Ontario in 2016.

+Amazon opened their largest United States warehouse in Ontario in 2024.

 Geography

 According to the United States Census Bureau, the city has a total area of 50.0 sqmi.
 Of that, 49.9 sqmi is land and 0.1 sqmi is water.
 The total area is 0.13% water.

 Climate

 The climate of Ontario is influenced by BSh semi-arid conditions, with hot summers and mild winters.
 Santa Ana Winds hit the area frequently in autumn and winter.
 Extremes range from 118 °F down to 25 °F. According to the Köppen Climate Classification system, Ontario has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 Demographics

+The most common country of origin in Ontario besides the United States is Mexico.
+19.04% of Ontario's population is Mexican-born.
+The other most common countries of origin outside the United States in Ontario are the Philippines, El Salvador, Guatemala, Vietnam, Korea, China, Honduras, Thailand and Peru.
+The most common spoken languages in Ontario besides English are Spanish, Vietnamese, Chinese, Tagalog, other Pacific Island language, Korean, Portuguese, Urdu and Arabic.
+Roman Catholicism is the most practiced religion.
+German, Irish, English, Italian and Dutch are the most common ancestries.